Zomato: 2020–present

 In January 2020, Zomato acquired Uber Eats' India business in an all-stock deal, giving Uber a 9.99% stake in the company.
-Consequently, Uber Eats redirected its Indian users, restaurants, and delivery partners to the Zomato platform.
-The deal was estimated to increase Zomato's market share to 52%, after the absorption of Uber Eats' 5% market share.
+Following the acquisition, Uber Eats discontinued its standalone operations in India, and its users and restaurant partners were migrated to Zomato's platform.
+According to industry estimates at the time, Uber Eats had a market share of less than 5%, while the acquisition was projected to increase Zomato's market share to 52%.

-Between April and June 2020, owing to a rising demand for online grocery ordering amid the COVID-19 lockdown, Zomato delivered groceries and essentials under a service named Zomato Market in over 80 Indian cities.
+Between April and July 2020, owing to a rising demand for online grocery ordering amid the COVID-19 lockdown, Zomato delivered groceries and essentials under a service named Zomato Market in over 80 Indian cities.
 In April 2020, it introduced contactless dining at its partner restaurants.
 In May 2020, Zomato started delivering alcohol in West Bengal, Jharkhand, and Odisha, before pulling out in April 2021, citing poor unit economics and scalability.

 In November 2021, Zomato announced that it would cease its services in all countries except India and the UAE.
 By early 2024, it had completed the liquidation of more than 10 overseas subsidiaries, which were primarily focused on restaurant discovery and reviews.

-In April 2022, Zomato launched a pilot of 10-minute food delivery called Zomato Instant.
-It was shut down within a year, and relaunched as Zomato Quick in January 2025.
+In August 2022, Zomato launched an inter-city food delivery service called Legends, which was discontinued two years later.

-In August 2022, Zomato launched an inter-city food delivery service called Legends, which was stopped two years later.
+In October 2023, Zomato launched merchant focussed delivery service Xtreme to enable sending and receiving small parcels easy and affordable but shut it down citing insufficient demand.